vz777/docs/docs/events.md

 ```

 ### Native events
-Thelia native events are all listed in `TheliaEvents` class
+Thelia native events are all listed in `TheliaEvents` class.

 ### Propel events